Streetwise (1998 film): Plot

-Eric Walker (Tim Taylor) along with his oldest brother Donte Walker (Kurt Matthews) and their friend Loco (D.C.
-Scorpio) are drug dealers who have a small-time operation selling crack on the corners of Talbert Street in their Anacostia neighborhood in Southeast, D.C.
-On the street corners, they have to worry about muggers such as 11:30 (a mentally-deranged stick-up kid who's served time in St. Elizabeths Hospital and who's fascinated with killing street thugs and then hurrying home to watch the aftermath on the 11:30 nightly news.)
+Eric Walker along with his oldest brother Donte Walker and their friend Loco are drug dealers who have a small-time operation selling crack on the corners of Talbert Street in their Anacostia neighborhood in Southeast, D.C.
+On the street corners, they have to worry about muggers such as 11:30, a mentally-deranged stick-up kid who has served time in St. Elizabeths Hospital and who is fascinated with killing street thugs and then hurrying home to watch the aftermath on the 11:30 nightly news.

-Eric's youngest brother Michael (Jerry Cummings) is different from the older brothers and is more focused on perfecting his skills in hip-hop and go-go music, along with having dreams of receiving a major record deal.
-Their mother (Henri Edmonds) is very protective of Michael and doesn't want him going in the same direction as his two older brothers (Eric and Donte) who have become entrenched in the extremely violent drug-infested streets, during a time when D.C. was labeled the "Murder Capital of the United States".
-As a result, she keeps him on a very tight-leash, so overbearing that Michael feels like he's imprisoned.
+Eric's youngest brother Michael is different from the older brothers and is more focused on perfecting his skills in hip-hop and go-go music, along with having dreams of receiving a major record deal.
+Their mother is very protective of Michael and does not want him going in the same direction as his two older brothers (Eric and Donte) who have become entrenched in the extremely violent drug-infested streets, during a time when D.C. was labeled the "Murder Capital of the United States".
+As a result, she keeps him on a very tight-leash, so overbearing that Michael feels like he is imprisoned.

-Tammy (Taraji Henson) is an unmarried single-mother working as a hairdresser at "Hair Quarters", who neglects her young son.
+Tammy is an unmarried single-mother working as a hairdresser at "Hair Quarters", who neglects her young son.
 Instead, she parties heavily at the clubs and dates drug hustlers promiscuously.
-She doesn't believe there are any good men left in the world, and has chosen to live for the moment.
+She does not believe there are any good men left in the world, and has chosen to live for the moment.

-Her mother (Bunny Dorsett) encourages Tammy to straighten up her life and provide motherly guidance for her son; else she'll report her to the Child Protection Services for child neglect.
+Her mother encourages Tammy to straighten up her life and provide motherly guidance for her son; else she will report her to the Child Protection Services for child neglect.
 Tammy eventually turns away from the fast-paced chasing-drug hustler's lifestyle and seeks counseling from the Max Robinson Community Center after thinking long about her mother's advice.